hugo-sebastiao/hugo-sebastiao.github.io/mds/optical_tweezers.md

 Each routine could be repeated a user-defined number of times for the same droplet before discarding it and repeating the process with a new droplet set.

-Similar workflow patterns were implemented across fusion, sedimentation, and rheology routines, allowing the same software framework to support multiple experimental protocols.
+A shared workflow framework supported all three measurement types, allowing the same software architecture to be reused across multiple experimental protocols.

 The overall automation workflow for droplet capture and measurements is shown below.